bridgedb/BridgeDb/README.txt

 MySQL databases and users must be created with CREATE, DROP, INDEX, INSERT, UPDATE, DELETE, and SELECT permissions.

-Consult the sqlConfig file for the defaults, or amend the configuration file to your own setup.
+Consult the sqlConfig file for the defaults, or copy and amend the configuration file to your own setup.

 If you are using the default accounts and databases then execute the file